alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 To export data from an exploration tab:

 1. Select the download icon in the top-right corner.
-2. Choose a format (for example, CSV).
+2. Choose a format (for example, CSV - useful if you want to do further analysis in a spreadsheet).

-Exported files can be opened in a spreadsheet for further analysis.

 ## Sharing explorations

 Explorations are private by default.
+Even when shared, they remain read-only.

-To share an exploration in read-only mode with other users who have access to the same property:

-1. Select the share icon in the top-right corner.
+To share an exploration with other users who have access to the same property, use the share icon in the top-right corner of your exploration.
-2. Confirm sharing.

 Once shared, the exploration becomes visible to all users of that property.
 They can find it on the Explore landing page by filtering the **Owner** column to **Not owned by me** or **Owned by anyone**.

-Shared explorations are read-only.
-To customise a shared exploration:
+To customise an exploration someone else has shared:

+- open the **Explore** page
+- find the shared exploration
 - select the **More actions** (three dot) menu to the right of the exploration name
 - choose **Duplicate**